-There are three valve types in general use on SCOTT city and trekking bikes:
+There are two valve types in general use on SCOTT mountain bikes:

-- 1. Sclaverand or Presta valve (b): This valve is nowadays used on almost all types of bikes.
+- 1. Sclaverand or Presta valve (a): This valve is nowadays used on almost all types of bikes.
 It is designed to withstand extremely high pressures. - 2.
-Schrader or American valve (c): This is an adapted car tyre valve. - 3.
-Dunlop or Woods valve (d): The usual valve.
+Schrader or American valve (b): This is an adapted car tyre valve.

 All valve types come with a plastic cap to protect them from dirt.

-The Schrader and Dunlop valve can be inflated with a suitable pump directly after removing the protective cap.
+The Schrader valve can be inflated with a suitable pump directly after removing the protective cap.